AIM-Harvard/pyradiomics/docs/customization.rst

 Besides customizing what to extract (image types, features), PyRadiomics exposes various settings customizing how the features are extracted.
 These settings operate at different levels.
 E.g. resampling is done just after the images are loaded (in the feature extractor), so settings controlling the resampling operate only on the feature extractor level.
-Settings are stored in the ``setttings`` dictionary in the feature extractor class instance, where the key is the case sensitive setting name.
+Settings are stored in the ``settings`` dictionary in the feature extractor class instance, where the key is the case sensitive setting name.
 Custom settings are provided as keyword arguments at initialization of the feature extractor (with the setting name as keyword and value as the argument value, e.g. ``binWidth=25``), or by interacting directly with the ``settings`` dictionary.